Norman Island British Virgin Islands

 Privateer Bay is the name of the large anchorage at the Caves.
 There is excellent snorkeling down this large anchorage.

 On the opposite end of the anchorage is Angelfish Reef.
-Angelfish Reef is one of my favorite SCUBA Yacht Charter dives in the BVI., Especially when it is calm enough to get on the outside of the point.
-Angelfish Reef is the only place I have ever seen seahorses!
+Angelfish Reef is one of my favorite SCUBA Yacht Charter dives in the BVI, especially when it is calm enough to get on the outside of the point.
+It is also the only place I have ever seen seahorses!

 Check out our SCUBA Yacht Charters